SimonGoring/neotoma/README.md

 + `get_chroncontrol` - Get chronological information used to build the age-depth model for the record.
 [API](http://api.neotomadb.org/doc/resources/chroncontrol)

 ### Recent Changes
++1.7.6: Moved the `pollen.equiv` pollen equivalence file into an rda file, can be accessed using `data("pollen.equiv")`; Changed the way that geographic identifiers are used and converted in `param_check` removes a bug where place names that are repeated were getting flagged multiple times.
++ 1.7.5: Introduction of the `sf` package into the package.
+Using `sf` to buffer and transform coordinates to allow a proper buffer and bounding box to be generated to identify the *n* closest sites to a point of interest; Added a warning to `plot_leaflet()` for the default response; Updated `param_check()` to include new dataset types within the database.
 + 1.7.4: Bug fix: `get_dataset(gpid=123)` was returning an error, fix corrects the error to allow unassigned `x` variables.
 Updated the allowable dataset types for searching to reflect the larger set of dataset types within Neotoma.
 + 1.7.3: Added numeric/integer methods to the `get_site()` and `get_dataset()` functions so that a vector of dataset or siteids can be passed to improve more general workflow methods.
 + 1.7.2: Bugfixes, added the `taxa()` function to easily extract taxa from one or multiple download objects.